-But as discussed above, there are certain situations where whole life insurance can make more sense than term.
+But as discussed above, there are certain situations where whole life can make more sense than term.

-At a minimum, you may choose a whole life insurance policy to provide you with a permanent life insurance base.
+At a minimum, you may choose a whole life policy to provide you with a permanent life insurance base.

 That will guarantee you’ll have at least that much coverage for the rest of your life.
 And at times in your life, when your need for life insurance is greater, you can supplement your whole life base with term life insurance.